 Cheung Sha Beach Tips:

 Take the Mui Wo ferry from pier 6 at central pier (where you took the star ferry from a few days back) The journey takes about 30 minutes.
 When you arrive at the village, hop on a bus to Cheung Sha or just take a cab for around 100 HKD.

-When To Go – Hong Kong has a subtropical climate and is typically warm all year around.
-Be wary of traveling between September and November as this is typhoon season and adverse weather conditions can be very extreme and result in closures around the city.
+Hong Kong has a subtropical climate and is typically warm all year around.
+Be wary of travelling between September and November as this is typhoon season and adverse weather conditions can be very extreme and result in closures around the city.